12 Best Wayback Machine Alternatives in 2026 (Free & Paid)

 Can I get alerts when a website changes?

-Only Visualping offers automated change detection with alerts.
+Among the Wayback Machine alternatives in this guide, only Visualping offers automated change detection with alerts.
 Traditional web archives like the Wayback Machine and Archive.today only store snapshots; they don't monitor for changes.
 If you need to know the moment a competitor updates pricing, a regulation changes, or a job posting appears, Visualping is the only tool on this list designed for that.

 How do I archive an entire website, not just one page?